Posted on December 4, 2015

 "This not only represents a rebirth for this stretch of Hudson Street, but it also means that immigrants can afford to live here again," said Angie Liou, ACDC's executive director, at grand opening cermonies on Nov.
 17, 2015.

 Liou was referring to past and present pressures on Chinatown.
 In the 1960s, Hudson Street was a close-knit community of Chinese, Syrian and Lebanese immigrants.
 The neighborhood was broken up when the rowhouses and storefronts on the east side of the street were leveled to make way for the westbound ramp of the Massachusetts Turnpike Extension.
 Homeowners were offered a few thousand dollars for their homes and given 60 days to make up their minds.
-"The expressway took the soul out of Chinatown," said one resident interviewed in this video about the land-taking on Hudson Street.
+"The expressway took the soul out of Chinatown," said one resident about the land-taking on Hudson Street.

 "The expressway became our backyard," said Caroline Chang, who helped start ACDC in response to the displacement.
 "My family was stunned and frightened to get the notice that we had to move.
 There are so many Hudson Street residents from those days who still have their heart in Chinatown, even though they have moved away."